 Remember, the retirement strategies most people follow today were built decades ago in a completely different world.
 Tax rates, life expectancy, healthcare costs, and economic realities have all changed dramatically.
 What worked for previous generations may not be sufficient for the retirement you want to live.

-If you’re facing decisions about rollover IRAs, traditional IRAs, or want to explore how alternative strategies might fit into your retirement planning, I’m here to help.
+If you’re facing decisions about rollover IRAs, traditional IRAs, or want to explore how annuities might fit into your retirement planning, I’m here to help.
 With over 20 years in financial services and more than a decade as an independent agent, I’ve helped hundreds of families navigate these important decisions.